Therapeutic Lasers for

 905 nm Lipid Absorption Pathway

-Theralase® laser technology effectively removes the pain signal at source by rebalancing the sodium potassium pathway.
+Theralase® laser technology effectively removes the pain signal at source by rebalancing the sodium potassium pump.
 (Harvard Medical School, 2010)

 Theralase® cool laser therapy systems have been approved by both Health Canada and the FDA for the safe and effective treatment of pain associated with chronic knee conditions.